janos/swarm-test-cluster/swarm-test-cluster/README.md

 Make sure that you have installed the required dependencies.

-Setup everything:
+Setup everything (swarm cluster, metrics setup, tracing setup):

     make

-Create a new image:
+Create a new docker image for Swarm:

     make image